cdntinker/USB-C-Board/Hardware/USB Hub.md

 U2 is maximum 6V input...
 So be careful not to do higher voltage from PD.

-Being configured in "Bus Powered" mode, each downstream USB should be limited to 100mA.

 This particular design does NOT have overcurrent protection built in ATM...

 There is no transient suppression so far either...